ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/queries/transaction-lock-invalidation.md

 The longer a transaction lasts, the higher the likelihood of encountering a *transaction locks invalidated* error.

-Avoid interactive transactions.
+If possible, avoid interactive transactions.
 For example, try to avoid the following pattern:

 1. Select some data.
 1. Process the selected data in the application.